hipertracker/react-webcomponents/README.md

-# react-webcomponenrs-playbooks
+# react-webcomponents

-Example of using React and/or wrapped as Webcomponent
+Example of using React wrapped as Webcomponent

 Install [Parcel](https://parceljs.org/getting_started.html) and run